spinnaker/spinnaker.github.io/setup/install/providers/kubernetes.md

 ### You need a Docker registry

 To use the Kubernetes (legacy) provider, you need a Docker registry as a source of images.
-To enable this, you set up a Docker registry as another provider, [as described here](/setup/providers/docker-registry), and add any registries that contain images you want to deploy.
+To enable this, [set up a Docker registry as another provider](/setup/providers/docker-registry), and add any registries that contain images you want to deploy.

 You can verify your Docker registry accounts using this command: